crystal-lang/rfcs/0002-execution-contexts.md

 - The above list isn’t exclusive: there can be other contexts with different rules (for example MT without work stealing).
 - Each context isn’t exclusive: an application can start as many contexts in parallel as it needs.
+- An execution context should be wrappable.
+For example we could want to add nursery-like capabilities on top of an existing context, where the EC monitors all fibers and automatically shuts down when all said fibers have completed.

 ## The default execution context